 Across the region, employment and training organisations are consistently reporting that there is simply not the workforce available to meet demand for apprentices, with one large training provider reporting that an advertisement for local apprenticeship that would have received more than fifty applicants little over a year ago is now lucky to attract five or six applicants, with many of them not appropriately qualified or work ready.

 3. WORKFORCE OVERVIEW

-Construction of the Project is anticipated to take approximately 24 months from the commencement of site establishment works, with a peak construction period of approximately 8-12 months.
+Construction of the Project, comprising the solar farm and the BESS, is anticipated to take approximately 39 months from the commencement of site establishment works, with a peak construction period of approximately 8-12 months.